emilstu/CAE_Feature_Extraction/README.md

 ```
 otherwise, patches will be extracted with a overlap of (x-1,y-1,z-1).
 Also for the 3D autoencoder the minimum number of labeled voxels has to be specified.

+### Automatic segmentation
+The automatic segmentation is based on [miscnn](https://github.com/frankkramer-lab/MIScnn), and is utilized on the classification data.

 ### Clustering
-For the k-means clustering two parameters must be specified
+k-means clustering of segmentations to be used for the feature extraction.
+Two parameters must be specified
 ```bash
 num_iters = 100
 num_clusters = 500